DIPlib/diplib/dipimage/user_manual/08_customizing.md

 *Default*: `'on'`

-If you set this value to `'off'`, the keyboard will be disabled when displaying an image.
+If you set this value to `'off'`, the keyboard will be disabled when displaying an image with `dipshow`.
 This is useful for Windows machines, on which the figure window will get keyboard focus when displaying an image.
 This can be annoying when you want to continue typing.
 Enable the keyboard callback for a figure window using the appropriate menu item under